AbhradeepMukherjee/CalenderApp/README.md

 # Project Title
-A brief description of what this project does and who it's for
+Personal Calendar Feature

 # Overview
 The goal of this project is to develop a simple yet functional calendar feature that enables users to create, view, edit, and delete events or meetings in their personal calendars.
-The application will have a user-friendly interface and robust backend to ensure seamless interaction with calendar events.
+The application will have a user-friendly and responsive interface and a backend to ensure interaction with calendar events.
 User authentication will be implemented to ensure that users can manage their own events securely.

 # Technology Stack
 - Frontend: ReactJS, Material UI